 25. Sweet Cicely

-Sweet cicely is a tall perennial herb with a lovely sweet scent.
-The taste is somewhat like licorice/anise, and is undoubtedly sweeter than most other herbs.
-Young stems can be chopped and added into baked goods, sometimes along with rhubarb.
+Sweet Cicely is a tall perennial herb with a lovely sweet scent.
+The taste is somewhat like licorice/anise and is undoubtedly sweeter than most other herbs.
+Young stems can be chopped and added to baked goods, sometimes along with rhubarb.

-Sweet cicely is easy to grow from seeds, as long as the seeds are fresh.
+Sweet cicely is easy to grow from seeds, as long as the seeds are fresh (and you can find them!!).
 A single plant is more than enough for a household, as it can grow quite tall and wide.
 Once established, you’ll have a lovely sweetener companion for the also-giant perennial rhubarb plant in that back corner.